Uh Oh! The Critics LOVE FX’s ‘Lights Out’

-It’s not exactly news that critics love FX'sbut with the premiere only a few days away (1/11/11!) the sea of reviews is going to be loosed upon us.
+It’s not exactly news that critics love FX’s Lights Out but with the premiere only a few days away (1/11/11!) the sea of reviews is going to be loosed upon us.

-I’ve seen five episodes of April MacIntyre at Monsters & Critics said “you have to watch this!”
+I’ve seen five episodes of Lights Out and I really liked it a lot with an option to love it in the future.
+The reason I watched the first five episodes is because my friend April MacIntyre at Monsters & Critics said “you have to watch this!”
 But “OK, I’ll give it a look once it starts” wasn’t good enough.
 She was more in a “NO, it’s so good you have to watch it NOW!” space.
-(Update: here’s April’s preview of ‘Lights Out').and I really liked it a lot with an option to love it in the future.
-The reason I watched the first five episodes is because my friend
+(Update: here’s April’s preview of ‘Lights Out’).

 Stupid headlines aside, I don’t believe in curses, and quite often when the critics love something everyone else loves it too.
-I’m guessing that will be much more the case forthan it was for .
+I’m guessing that will be much more the case for Lights Out than it was for Terriers.
 Viewers won’t have any trouble diving right in, and this is the type of show that could pick up some ratings steam after the premiere as word of mouth spreads.